10 best things to do in Cheltenham

 Try your hand at clay pigeon shooting

-Whether you've shot before or are a complete beginner, try out clay shooting at one of the UK's top 10 largest shooting schools, Ian Coley Sporting, in Cheltenham.
+Whether you've shot before or are a complete beginner, try out clay shooting at one of the UK's top 10 largest shooting schools, Ian Coley Sporting, near Cheltenham.

-Providing everything you could need — an instructor, shotguns, cartridges, clays, all safety equipment and lots of fun! — you'll meet your instructor at the clubhouse who will equip you with an appropriate gun.
-This might be a 12, 20, 28 or 410 gauge shotgun.
-You will then challenge you friends in shooting a variety of different clay pigeon targets under the guidance of a friendly and experienced instructor.
+Providing everything you could need — shotguns, cartridges, clays, all safety equipment and lots of fun! — you'll meet your instructor at the clubhouse who will equip you with an appropriate gun, before going head-to-head with friends and taking your aim at different clay pigeon targets.

 Take part in a masterclass at Dunkertons

-Discover the skills, secrets and history of cider making at a Dunkertons Masterclass.
+Discover the skills, secrets and history of cider making at a Dunkertons masterclass at its cidery in Charlton Kings.

 Starting off with a welcome cider on arrival, masterclasses at Dunkertons Cider last around two hours and include a guided tour of the cidery, a lesson in cider blending with the master cider maker and a souvenir Dunkertons Cider glass goblet to take home.

-Promising a great day out for swimmers old and young, make a splash in Cheltenham's outdoor swimming spot — with a heated 50-metre pool at Sandford Parks Lido, plus sunbathing spots and an on-site cafe.
+Promising a great day out for swimmers old and young, make a splash in Cheltenham's outdoor swimming spot, Cheltenham Lido, with a heated 50-metre pool, sunbathing spots and a cafe.

 Explore fascinating artefacts and fine art at The Wilson

-The Wilson art gallery and museum — which underwent an extensive refurbishment in 2022 — holds a fascinating collection of historical artefacts and fine art spanning the ages and continents, high profile touring exhibitions and special events across four floors.
+Free to visit, The Wilson Art Gallery and Museum holds a fascinating collection of historical artefacts and fine art from across the globe, high profile touring exhibitions and special events across its four floors.

-Plus, after exploring, The Wilson Kitchen arts cafe on the ground floor welcomes visitors with the smell of freshly brewed coffee and a selection of delicious cakes and pastries, offering a small but perfectly formed menu covering tasty breakfasts to light lunches, with vegan and gluten-free options, as well as a kids' menu.
+Its arts cafe on the ground floor welcomes visitors with freshly brewed coffee and a selection of delicious cakes and pastries, offering a small but perfectly formed menu covering tasty breakfasts to light lunches, with vegan and gluten-free options, as well as a kids' menu.

 Dine at one of Cheltenham's impressive independent restaurants

-Cheltenham’s vibrant independent restaurant scene offers the chance to eat your way around the world without leaving town.
+Cheltenham’s vibrant independent dining scene offers the chance to eat your way around the world without leaving town.

-Try Domaine 16 for a selection of cheesy — and classically French — dishes, such as a croque monsieur, gooey baked Saint Marcellin, or a cheese and charcuterie plate; tuck in to Sri Lankan food at The Coconut Tree with the menu spanning the likes of coconut sambal, kotthu and traditional egg hoppers; and Japanese food such as freshly-rolled sushi, gyoza dumplings, hearty ramen bowls, at KIBOU.
+Try Domaine 16 for a selection of cheesy — and classically French — dishes, such as a croque monsieur, gooey baked Saint Marcellin or a cheese and charcuterie plate; tuck in to Sri Lankan food at The Coconut Tree with the menu covering everything from coconut sambal to traditional egg hoppers; and freshly-rolled sushi, gyoza dumplings and hearty ramen bowls at Japanese kitchen, KIBOU.

 Take in spectacular views from Cleeve Hill

 Looking to tick a mountain off your bucket list?
-You don't need to travel far, with Gloucestershire’s highest point, Cleeve Hill, being named the ‘fastest mountain to climb’ in the UK in a 2021 study — you might even meet some cows along the way!
+You don't need to travel far, with Gloucestershire’s highest point, Cleeve Hill, being named the ‘fastest mountain to climb’ in the UK in a 2021 study.

 As the highest point of the Cotswold hills, the Gloucestershire peak offers remarkable views over Cheltenham — including its famous racecourse — and out towards Wales from the top; while keen explorers can also find the neolithic monument, Belas Knap, close to the summit.

-Relax at a luxury spa at Gloucestershire's only five-star hotel
+Relax in a luxury spa at Gloucestershire's only five-star hotel

-For a leisurely break, escape to Gloucestershire’s only five-star hotel, Ellenborough Park, which boasts an outdoor pool and offers a range of deluxe spa breaks, designed to allow guests to completely switch off in the venue’s beautiful spa.
+For a leisurely break, escape to Gloucestershire’s only five-star hotel, Ellenborough Park, which boasts an outdoor pool and offers a range of deluxe spa breaks for guests to completely switch off.

 Choose from a number of spa packages, many of which include afternoon tea, dinner in Ellenborough Park’s fine dining restaurant and a wonderful night’s sleep in one of many comfortable, classically styled rooms.